kacykuni/kacykuni.github.io/projects/sudoku.md

 This provided me with insight and experience with handling user input, validating game rules, and structuring code to adapt in a way to reflect my current learning.

 <img width="381" height="356" alt="VKRoD" src="https://github.com/user-attachments/assets/9b982262-715e-4a36-9f68-41540b97a05a" />

+This is exactly how it is demonstrated to users after they finished solving the Sudoku within the IDE.
+There was functions and various classes for solving the Sudoku game, radnomizing each game, pausing & resuming during the game, and etc. It was definitely a fun experience in ICS 111.